-In this post, we’ll share How to Zest a Lemon (grated lemon peel), how to store it, how to use it and what lemon peel benefits have to offer.
+In this post, we’ll share How to Zest a Lemon, how to store it and how to use it.
+After you know how to make lemon zest, you’ll be adding it to soups, smoothies, salads, chicken dishes and more.

 A metal zester sits next to a pile of lemon zest on a white cutting board,

-Lemon zest adds such a pop of flavor to just about any dish (the possibilities are endless really) and the use of grated lemon peel provides a host of nutritional benefits that are worthy of our attention.
+Lemon zest adds such a pop of flavor to just about any dish (the possibilities are endless really) and zesting lemons couldn’t be easier with these simple tips.

 A good habit to get into is – whenever you pick up a lemon to squeeze for juice, be sure to zest the lemon first, then freeze the zest for later.
 That way you’ll always have these bright flavorful flecks of immune-boosting nutritional gold to add to your recipes.